Vrixyz/typed_log/README.md

 While text works to convey information, it may not be the best way to do so.

-With tools like [Sentry](https://sentry.io) enable you to use those text logs quite comfortably, advanced logging visualization requires custom approaches, often involving expensive an error-prone text deserialization.
+Tools like [Sentry](https://sentry.io) enable you to use those text logs quite comfortably, but advanced logging visualization requires custom approaches, often involving expensive an error-prone text deserialization.

 [Rerun](https://rerun.io/) logging for a geometry crate for example, could help with understanding algorithms, or track bugs more easily.